Eligibility for Chronic Fatigue Syndrome and VA Disability Rating

 Defining Chronic Fatigue Syndrome

-The Centers for Disease Control defines Chronic Fatigue Syndrome also known as Systemic Exertion Intolerance Disease (SEID) and Myalgic Encephalomyelitis (ME) as a syndrome characterized by severe fatigue lasting longer than six months.
+The Centers for Disease Control defines Chronic Fatigue Syndrome, also known as Systemic Exertion Intolerance Disease (SEID) and Myalgic Encephalomyelitis (ME), as a syndrome characterized by severe fatigue lasting longer than six months.
+In veterans, CFS often arises after military service due to exposure to environmental hazards, infectious diseases, physical trauma, or psychological stress.
 Diagnosis involves the presence of at least four of the following physical Chronic Fatigue Syndrome symptoms:

 1. Post-exertional malaise